 If you get a Request For Evidence (RFE) notice from an USCIS Service Center, it is necessary that you must work hard to provide requested evidence and persuade the USCIS officers to approve your case.
 It is critical to appropriately and proficiently reply the Request For Evidence.
 Incorrect response to the RFE will directly result in your petition rejection.

-To help you replying the RFE easily and quickly, we provide the high quality and case-proven Complete Do-It-Yourself Packages for Request For Evidence, for I-140 petition of EB1-Extraordinary Ability (EB1-EA, EB1A), EB1-Outstanding Researcher or Professor (EB1-OR, EB1B), EB1-Multinational Executives or Managers (EB1C), National Interest Waiver, and L1 Visa Application and Extension (L-1A and L-1B).As added value in the Complete Do-It-Yourself Package for Request For Evidence, we provide comprehensive instructions on USCIS REF requirements and processing, and we also present methods of analyzing RFE questions, RFE replying strategies, means of strengthening your case, detailed RFE cases analysis, sample cover letters, sample reference letters, and more.
+To help you replying the RFE easily and quickly, we provide the high quality and case-proven Complete Do-It-Yourself Packages for Request For Evidence, for I-140 petition of EB1-Extraordinary Ability (EB1-EA, EB1A), EB1-Outstanding Researcher or Professor (EB1-OR, EB1B), EB1-Multinational Executives or Managers (EB1C), National Interest Waiver, O-1 Visa Application and Extension (O-1A and O-1B), and L-1 Visa Application and Extension (L-1A and L-1B).As added value in the Complete Do-It-Yourself Package for Request For Evidence, we provide comprehensive instructions on USCIS REF requirements and processing, and we also present methods of analyzing RFE questions, RFE replying strategies, means of strengthening your case, detailed RFE cases analysis, sample cover letters, sample reference letters, and more.
 With the RFE package, you get all the information you need and step-by-step knowledge and strategies of how to prepare an efficient, professional, and complete response to your RFE notice, and eventually get your Green Card approval.